knlrvr/vault-tec/README.md

 ## Running Vault-Tec Yourself

-Here's how to get this on your computer!
+Here's how to run this on your computer!

 1. Clone the project to your machine with 'git clone https://github.com/knlrvr/vault-tec.git'
 2. On a command line inside of the application's folder, run `npm start`